Elevation: 8,100 ft

 This peak is not in the book.

 The mountain is formed largely of granite on the western edge of the Idaho Batholith but has a large basalt cap along the ¾-mile long, north-south running summit.
 Basalt is rare in the Seven Devils, having fallen off the sharply rising summits eons ago.
-The upper slopes are very open with stunted subalpine fir and whitebark pine; most of the latter have died.
+The upper slopes are very open with stunted subalpine fir and whitebark pine.
+Most of the latter have died.
 The mid-slopes support open subalpine fir and spruce on loose gravel and sloughing soils.
 The subalpine community gives way below to spectacular old growth grand fir in a climax stage of succession.
 The isolated mountain top is very exposed and catches a lot of weather, so be prepared for anything.

 There is a lookout on the south edge of the ridge.
 Fortunately due to its placement, one doesn’t see it over the large majority of the summit area.
-The lookout himself is a very friendly guy.
+The lookout spotter is a very friendly guy.
 He will invite you inside, show you how to use the maps and equipment to spot smokes, and report them to the fire dispatch.
 I was lucky to help him sight a fire location, and then record and report it during our visit.
-He says this mountain gets about 15 visitors each summer.
+He says this mountain gets about 15 visitors each Summer.

 Pollock Lookout Trail Route, Class 1